business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 VoIP pros

-1. Lower cost: VoIP phone lines tend to have a lower total cost of ownership than landlines because they’re compatible with multiple devices.
-An employee is usually assigned a corporate computer so that they can easily access a dedicated VoIP phone line without needing extra hardware.
-VoIP phone lines range from $19.99 for individual users to $69.99 for corporate accounts, making it easy to add lines as a business expands and its workforce grows.
+• Lower cost: Because they’re compatible with multiple devices, VoIP phone lines tend to have a lower total cost of ownership than landlines do.
+An employee is usually assigned a corporate computer so they can easily access a dedicated VoIP phone line without needing extra hardware.
+VoIP phone lines start at just $10 per user per month, making it easy to add lines as your business expands and your workforce grows.

-1. Rich functionality: Because a VoIP phone line works with computers and smart devices, callers can send texts, image and video files, and faxes.
-VoIP lines also include typical business phone system features like caller ID, conference calling and video conferencing.
-A VoIP number can easily forward calls to remote teams or employees working from home, enabling you to provide constant support for your customers.
+• Rich functionality: VoIP lines can send text messages, images, videos and faxes.
+They often also provide access to professional business phone system features such as caller ID, conference calling and video conferencing.
+A VoIP number can easily forward calls to remote teams or employees working from home so you can provide constant support for your customers.

-1. Portability: VoIP phone lines are completely independent of specific devices or locations.
-To access your VoIP number, you can tether it to a mobile device or laptop to receive calls from clients and colleagues wherever you go.
+• Portability: VoIP phone lines are completely independent of specific devices or locations.
+You can tether your VoIP number to a mobile device or laptop to receive calls from clients and colleagues wherever you go.

-1. Ideal solution for global teams: VoIP is an ideal solution for teams spread out worldwide thanks to its flexibility and scalability.
+• Ideal solution for global teams: Thanks to its flexibility and scalability, VoIP is an ideal solution for remote teams.
 You can create VoIP phone lines for specific regions or countries to provide local support without long-distance charges.
-Alternatively, your business could use a VoIP line to forward calls to the proper team members, ensuring consistent customer support.
+Alternatively, your business could use a VoIP line to forward calls to the proper team members and ensure consistent customer support.

 VoIP cons

-1. Dependence on broadband connection: VoIP’s biggest drawback is its reliance on a stable broadband internet connection.
-A VoIP phone line transmits data packets through a broadband connection to another line; without a consistent connection, you could lose audio quality or drop a call entirely.
+• Dependence on broadband connection: VoIP’s biggest drawback is its reliance on a stable broadband internet connection.
+A VoIP phone line transmits data packets through a broadband connection to another line.
+Without a consistent connection, you could lose audio quality or drop a call entirely.
 In an internet or power service outage, a VoIP line won’t work.

-1. Audio and latency issues: If there’s a bandwidth or latency issue, such as an unstable connection or multiple simultaneous users on a single network, problems could ensue.
-Without the proper connection, the call quality on a VoIP line could suffer, creating stuttering audio or teleconferencing with lags and delays.
+• Audio and latency issues: If there’s a bandwidth or latency issue, like an unstable connection or multiple simultaneous users on a single network, problems could ensue.
+Without the proper connection, the call quality on a VoIP line could suffer, resulting in stuttering audio or lags in teleconferences.

 What are the pros and cons of landlines?